 New Law: Minimizing barriers for highly skilled personnel

-For many non-EU applicants, it is highly burdensome to prove the equivalence of their educational achievement.
-The new law therefore aims at facilitating the recognition of foreign diplomas.
-Since the educational system in Germany differs considerably from those adopted in non-EU countries, it is crucial to minimize barriers for qualified prospects to have their different, yet adequate, education being recognized.
+For many non-EU applicants, proving the equivalence of their educational achievements is highly burdensome.
+The new law, therefore, aims at facilitating the recognition of foreign diplomas.
+Since the educational system in Germany differs considerably from those adopted in non-EU countries, it is crucial to minimize barriers for qualified prospects to have their different yet adequate education recognized.
 It is intended to allow applicants to arrange the comparison of their education already from their country of origin.
-Furthermore, proving equivalence of the respective education will merely be required for a limited number of professions, such as doctors and lawyers.
+Furthermore, proving the equivalence of the respective education will merely be required for a limited number of professions, such as doctors and lawyers.
 In the remaining professions, it will be sufficient to prove the existence of an employment offer in the field of the obtained higher education.

 Conclusion: what does the new law imply?

-To recap, the amendments to the current German immigration laws are based on the demand in Germany’s economy and place decisive weight on the applicant’s qualification.
-Whether or not a residence permit will be granted will depend on the non-EU citizen’s qualification, age, language skills and individual employment contract.
+To recap, the amendments to Germany’s current immigration laws are based on the demand in the German economy and place decisive weight on the applicant’s qualifications.
+A residence permit will be granted, depending on the non-EU citizen’s qualification, age, language skills, and individual employment contract.
 Furthermore, it must be assured that the applicant will not need to resort to Germany’s social security scheme.
-While guaranteeing that only qualified applicants will obtain a residence permit in Germany, the new law will provide for a more attractive immigration process for those individuals contributing to the national economy.
+While ensuring that only qualified applicants will obtain a residence permit in Germany, the new law will provide a more attractive immigration process for those individuals who contribute to the national economy.